phatak-dev/blog/_posts/2014-12-22-running-scala-programs-on-yarn.md

 tl;dr Access the complete code on [github](https://github.com/phatak-dev/blog/tree/master/code/YarnScalaHelloWorld).

-The following are the steps to write a YARN application which runs scala helloworld program on hadoop cluster.
+The following are the steps to write a yarn application which runs scala helloworld program on hadoop cluster.

-## Step 1 : Add Yarn dependencies
+## Step 1 : Add yarn dependencies

 {% highlight xml %}